SietseAchterop/RtcNoordApp/README.md

 The middle video control button is used the synchronise the video with the data as follows.
 First position the video to a point where the data can be found that matches that point.
 E.g. the first turning point of the oars at the intake after a start.
-Then click the button, it will turn red; the video time is set.
+Then click the button, it will turn red; the video position is set.
 Next click on the plot on the correct point in the data.
 Finally click the button again.
 Synchronisation is complete.